Individual Representation in Approval-Based Committee Voting: Further Domain Restrictions

 Now, assume we are given a VEI profile and the order over the voters.
 We order the candidates as follows.
 Let $C_{p}$ and $C_{s}$ be the set of candidates such that the voters that approve a candidate in $C_p$ and $C_{s}$ form a prefix and a suffix of $N$, respectively.
 Without loss of generality, a candidate $c$ such that $N(c)=N$ is assigned to $C_p$.
 A candidate $c$ in $C_p$ is ordered before $c'$ in $C_{p}$ if the last voter that approves $c$ is ordered after the last voter that approves $c'$ (break ties arbitrarily).
 A candidate $c$ in $C_s$ is ordered before $c'$ in $C_{s}$ if the first voter that approves $c$ is ordered after the first voter that approves $c'$ (break ties arbitrary).
 All the candidates in $C_{p}$ are ordered before the candidates in $C_s$.
-As above, if $f_i=k$ for some voter, then this means that there are at least $k$ candidates that are approved by all the voters and these candidates form the winning committee which clearly is IR and semi-strong JR. Otherwise, if $\s$ consists of the first $\floor{k/2}$ candidates and the last $\ceil{k/2}$ candidates of the order that we describe above, then for each $i \in [n]$, it holds that $|A_i \cap \s|\geq \min\{k/2-1,|A_i|\}$, and as $f_i\leq k-1$, we again get that $\s$ is $(2,0)$-IR.
+As above, if $f_i=k$ for some voter, then this means that there are at least $k$ candidates that are approved by all the voters and these candidates form the winning committee which clearly is IR and semi-strong JR. Otherwise, if $\s$ consists of the first $\floor{k/2}$ candidates and the last $\ceil{k/2}$ candidates of the order that we describe above, then for each $i \in [n]$, it holds that $|A_i \cap \s|\geq \min\{k/2-1,|A_i|\}$, and as $f_i\leq k-1$, we again get that $\s$ provides $(2,0)$-IR.
 Now similarly as above, as $\s$ consists of the first and the last candidate of the order, $\s$ is semi-strong-JR as if $f_i\geq 1$ for some $i\in N$, then $i$ approves some candidate between these two candidates. \end{proof}

-\begin{restatable}{theorem}{ssJRinWSC} For any WSC profile, there exists a semi-strong JR committee and it can be found in polynomial time. \end{restatable} \begin{proof} Consider the order $1,\dots,n$ of the voters.
+\begin{restatable}{theorem}{ssJRinWSC} For any WSC profile, there exists a semi-strong JR committee and it can be found in polynomial time. \end{restatable}

+\begin{proof} Consider the order $1,\dots,n$ of the voters.
 Without loss of generality assume that for each $i \in N$, $|A_i|>1$ (otherwise we can just exclude them) and that $k \geq 2$.
 Now, let $c^*$ be a candidate that is approved by voter $1$ and let $i>1$ be the first voter in the order that does not approve $c^*$.
 This means that $i$ approves a candidate $c'$ different from $c^*$, and the profile is WSC if all the voters from $i$ to $n$ approve $c'$.
-Hence, any committee $\s \supseteq \{c^*,c'\}$ provides semi-strong JR as all the voters are represented by at least one candidate. \end{proof}
+Hence, any committee $\s$ with $\{c^*,c'\} \subseteq \s$ provides semi-strong JR, as all the voters are represented by at least one candidate. \end{proof}